Xi’an Jiaotong-Liverpool University welcomed approximately 4,000 new students at its official opening ceremony on 27 August 2017.

 “It demands that you are a self-determined learner and while you are constantly challenged, it is up to you to grasp this opportunity and make the most of your time with us.”

-Xinyuan Shi, who graduated from BEng Electrical Engineering programme at XJTLU in 2011 and is currently engaged in postdoctoral research at the department of Physics, Imperial College, London, suggested to new students that they strengthen their self-regulated learning and encouraged them to actively participate in extracurricular activities.
-“The extracurricular practice and out-of-school internships will provide another new world for self-growth,” she said.
+Xingyuan Shi, who graduated from BEng Telecommunications Engineering programme at XJTLU in 2011 and is currently engaged in postdoctoral research at the department of Physics, Imperial College, London, suggested to new students that they strengthen their self-regulated learning and encouraged them to actively participate in extracurricular activities.
+“The extracurricular practice and out-of-school internships will provide another new world for self-growth,” he said.

 Professor Wenquan Tao, president of XJTLU, warmly welcomed all the new students and introduced highlights of the past 11 years of XJTLU’s development and achievements.